noahsettersten/dotfiles/HELIX.md

 - :append-output (Alt-!), :pipe (|), :sh
 - gw to jump to anywhere by two characters
 - f + [char] to jump to the next character (F + [char] for previous)
+- m + m/a/i to match, m + s/r/d to modify